webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/incomplete-automation-story.md

 Note:

-You cancel that job.
+You cancel that job.<br>
-You won this race and started quickily cleaning up the mess.
+You won this race and started quickily cleaning up the mess.<br>
-You hope nobody noticed that embarrassing tag in the Git tree!
+You hope nobody noticed that embarrassing tag in the Git tree!<br>
 Phew...!
 That was close!

 >>>>>